A forecast of using fast radio burst observations to constrain holographic dark energy: Methods and data

 The peculiar velocity of the source relative to the Hubble flow introduces an additional source of error.
 For the peculiar velocity error, we take the form in ref.~\cite{Kocsis:2005vv}

 where $H(z)$ is the Hubble parameter and $\sqrt{\left\langle v^{2}\right\rangle}$ is the peculiar velocity of the GW source, set to be $500\, {\rm km\ s^{-1}}$.

-ET is expected to detect about $10^{5}$ BNS mergers per year but in which only $\sim 10^{-3}$ of the events with $\gamma$-ray bursts toward us \cite{Yu:2021nvx}.
-So a few $\times 10^{2}$ GW events could be treated as ``bright sirens" per year.
-Recently, Chen et al. forecasted that 910 GW standard siren events could be detected by CE and Swift++ with a 10-year observation \cite{Chen:2020zoq}.
+GW170817 was detected by the current second-generation ground-based GW detectors and its SGRB counterpart was detected by the $Neil ~ Gehrels ~ Swift$ satellite \cite{Evans:2017mmy}.
+In the future, with the higher sensitivity of the third-generation ground-based GW detectors and the next-generation EM facilities, it is possible to detect much more GW events with redshift information.
+For example, ET is expected to detect about $10^{5}$ BNS mergers per year but in which only $\sim 10^{-3}$ of the events with $\gamma$-ray bursts are toward us \cite{Yu:2021nvx}.
+So, in the era of ET and CE, a few $\times 10^{2}$ GW events could be treated as ``bright sirens" per year.
+Recently, Chen et al. conceived a future mission ``$Swift++$'' and forecasted that about 910 GW bright siren events could be detected by CE and $Swift++$ with a 10-year observation \cite{Chen:2020zoq}.
 In this work, we simulate 1000 standard siren events generated by BNS mergers within a 10-year observation of ET.
 In figure \ref{FRB+ET}, we make a comparison between the FRB mock data in the normal expectation scenario and the GW mock data.
 We can see that in our simulations, the FRB data are mainly distributed below $z\approx 1.5$, but the GW data could extend to $z\approx 3$.